 Public Service Endowment Grant (PSEG) Application Directions

-[Link to downloadable form]
+[Link to downloadable rfp]

 Budget and Uses:

-Proposals written by non-faculty employees must be accompanied by a letter of support from their unit (institute, center, etc), supervisor or department head at the time of submission.
+Proposals written by non-faculty employees must be accompanied by a letter of support from their unit (institute, center, etc) supervisor or department head at the time of submission.

 A review committee will be appointed by the Vice Chancellor for Research and Engagement for recommendations on the evaluation of the applications.
 The members of the review committee will have a demonstrable record of research and engagement at the University of Massachusetts and represent the major areas from where applications have been submitted.
-The criteria which will be used to judge the applications, in no particular order, follow:
+The criteria which will be used to judge the applications, in no particular order, are as follows: